Number One (Star Trek): Appearances

 The character debuted in "The Menagerie" in 1966, and also in "The Cage", which was not broadcast until 1988.
-The character was not seen in live-action Star Trek again until 2019, when she was made a recurring character in second season of the CBS All Access web series Star Trek: Discovery.
+The character was not seen in live-action Star Trek again until 2019, when she was made a recurring character in the second season of the CBS All Access web series Star Trek: Discovery.

-Although not shown on-screen, it is implied that Number One briefly takes command of the Enterprise when Captain Pike and his landing party first beam down to Talos IV.
-She later beams down to the planet several times herself.
-During "The Cage", Number One proves to her alien captors that humans would rather die than be slaves.

 Her official biography notes that she is secretly attracted to Pike.

 Number One appears in three episodes of the second season of Star Trek: Discovery, starting with the episode "An Obol for Charon", where she visits Pike on the USS Discovery.
 She briefs Pike on the repairs being made to the Enterprise and also provides him with information regarding the whereabouts of Lieutenant Spock.
 Number One is said to be a very resourceful individual (Pike wryly points out that "people have a tendency to end up owing her favors") and has a predilection for spicy food – in the mess hall scene with Pike, she orders a cheeseburger with habanero sauce.

-Her name "Una" appears in the Star Trek: Discovery episode "Such Sweet Sorrow, Part 2" (at about 40:30), when Pike says, "I'm giving you the conn, Una."
-Michelle Paradise, executive producer of Discovery, confirmed that Pike was addressing Number One.
-Una is a female name of Gaelic origin meaning "the personification of truth, beauty, and unity".
-It’s also Latin derived, meaning “One.”

-The season two finale of Discovery, "Such Sweet Sorrow", reveals that the character's first name is Una, while the third episode of Strange New Worlds, "Ghosts of Illyria", gives the character's full name as "Una Chin-Riley", and reveals that she is Illyrian rather than Human.
+The second-season finale of Discovery, "Such Sweet Sorrow", reveals that the character's first name is Una, while the third episode of Strange New Worlds, "Ghosts of Illyria", gives the character's full name as "Una Chin-Riley", and reveals that she is Illyrian rather than Human.
+Una is an Irish name, perhaps derived from a word meaning 'lamb'; the word una also means 'one' in Latin and Spanish, and 'first' in Tagalog.

 Number One appears in two installments of the series of short films Star Trek: Short Treks.